donottalk/drafts-documentation/draftspro.md

   </div>
   <div class='content'>
     <h2>Workspaces</h2>
-    <p>Take control of your drafts list with saved workspaces which can restore preferred tag, query, and sort settings.</p>
+    <p>Take control of your drafts list with saved <a href="/drafts/workspaces">workspaces</a> which can restore preferred tag, query, and sort settings.</p>
   </div>
 </div>